Resources

 Fridges/Freezers

-• Follow these best practices for your fridge
+• Follow best practices for fridge efficiency

 • Place your fridge in a cool place